Skip to main content

 One particular project Julen worked on that summer, a series of 3D robots inspired by the work of famous painter Gustav Klimt, happened to catch the eye of Axis Animation, a Scotland-based CGI studio known for its cinematics work on franchises like Halo, Assassin’s Creed, and Horizon Zero Dawn.
 After seeing the recent work posted on Julen’s website, a representative from the company reached out to offer him a job.
 “I’ve always wanted to work on high-quality cinematics since high school,” Julen says, “but I saw it as something for the future. … I wasn’t expecting to have the chance to do it so soon.”

-Model of a yellow machine with four pods attached by legs
+Model of a yellow machine

 Xabier’s “HEG4L DRON,” an imagined machine “used for lighting and transporting in building construction.”